Chuck Biscuits: Black Flag & Circle Jerks Era

 Biscuits joined Danzig in 1987 and appeared on the band's first four albums and one EP.
-In 1990 he recorded drums for one track on Glenn Danzig's final album with the band Samhain.
-In 1994 he became the first member of the original Danzig line-up to leave the band, citing a contract dispute as the reason for his departure.
+In 1990, he recorded drums for one track on Glenn Danzig's final album with the band Samhain.
+In 1994, he became the first member of the original Danzig line-up to leave the band, citing a contract dispute as the reason for his departure.

+Social Distortion

+Biscuits left Danzig in 1994 over royalty disagreements.
+He was replaced by a pre-Queens Of The Stone Age Joey Castillo, after Dave Grohl turned down an offer to join.
+Biscuits tried to rejoin the group but was rejected and forced to find another group to play with.
+In 1996, Biscuits hooked up with another big act from the punk scene, joining Social Distortion between the recording and release of the band's White Light, White Heat, White Trash album.
+Biscuits is credited on the album's liner notes, although Deen Castronovo's playing was featured on the record.

-Biscuits participated in a special concert held on December 28, 1994 to honour the lifetime achievements of his brother Ken, who had died earlier in the year of a drug overdose.
+Biscuits participated in a special concert held on December 28, 1994, to honor the lifetime achievements of his brother Ken, who had died earlier in the year of a drug overdose.

+Death Hoax

 On October 27, 2009, a blogger named James Greene Jr. who claimed to have been in recent contact with Biscuits posted a report on his blog announcing that the drummer had died on October 24 of throat cancer.
 This report quickly circulated to multiple media sources, but was soon questioned by Biscuits' friends and family as a hoax.
 That evening, Biscuit's sister-in-law e-mailed Greene to confirm that the musician was still alive.
 Biscuits himself never released a statement concerning the death hoax, and Greene would later argue that Biscuits was entirely responsible for the false report.